AdguardTeam/KnowledgeBaseDNS/docs/miscellaneous/update-kb.md

 The Knowledge Base website is buit using Docusaurus 2 — a modern static website generator.
 When suggesting changes or additions, take into account that all documents must comply with the principles of the platform.
 You can read about them in [the guide available via this link](https://docusaurus.io/docs/category/guides).

-You can deploy this Knowledge Base locally on your computer to preview the changes you suggest.
+You can deploy this Knowledge Base locally to your computer to preview the changes you suggest.
 Detailed instructions on how to do this can be found [in the README.md file](https://github.com/AdguardTeam/KnowledgeBaseDNS/blob/main/README.md) on this Knowledge Base's GitHub page.

 ## Translating an article